 Lyft is essentially omnipresent across LA, and most riders use the service only occasionally.
 The Lyft travel data showed no evidence that any Los Angeles neighborhoods are excluded from service based on the characteristics of their residents.
 Indeed, during the study period Lyft reached neighborhoods occupied by 99.8 percent of LA County’s population.
 For most users, ridehailing fills an occasional rather than regular travel need, and a small share of users make the majority of trips.
 While 40 percent of users made less than one trip per month, another 10 percent of users completed more than half of all Lyft trips to, from, or within the county.

 Lyft may improve auto-mobility for residents of lower-income neighborhoods.
 There was a strong association between Lyft use and lower rates of vehicle ownership in a neighborhood.
 The shared, more affordable Lyft Line service made up 29 percent of all Lyft trips in LA County, with people living in low-income neighborhoods comprising a higher share of Lyft Line rides.
 But Lyft use was lower than average in majority Asian and Hispanic neighborhoods, suggesting either that car access is already being met through carpooling or informal services, or that barriers such as lower smartphone, data plan, or banking access inhibit ridehail use.

 Dr. Brown’s findings have clear policy implications for both the private operators of ridehail companies, who can take steps to further reduce discrimination against riders, and public officials, who must determine how to integrate ridehailing into mobility planning and better regulate discriminatory practices in the taxi industry.

-Read the full dissertation below, and watch Dr. Brown’s presentation on her research as part of the ITS Spring 2018 speaker series.
+Watch Dr. Brown’s presentation on her research as part of the ITS Spring 2018 speaker series.